magpog-ai/organization-calendar/README.md

 4. Register the app and copy the configuration object
 5. Open `src/firebase/config.ts` and replace the placeholder config with your own Firebase configuration

-### Setting up Authentication

-1. In the Firebase Console, go to Authentication and enable Email/Password authentication
-2. Create a user with email `admin@example.com` and password `password123` (or change these in the code)
-3. You can add more users as needed

 ### Setting up Firestore Database